 13. Spoetzl Brewery survived Prohibition by making something known as near-beer, which is basically a low-alcohol malt beverage that kept the brewery from closing down, something only four other Texas breweries could do.

 11. The most popular Spoetzl beer?
 Shiner Bock, hands down.
-Brewed since 1903, its crisp, clear taste combined with its light hop make it an ideal choice for any weather, but especially summer days.
+Brewed since 1903, its crisp, clear taste and deep amber color combined with its light hop make it an ideal choice for any weather, but especially summer days.

 10. Crazy as it seems, Shiner Bock was only made during Lent for its first few years, produced seasonally.
 The people demanded the Bock year-round, and lifetime production was born.